What Do Seventh-day Adventists Believe About Unity in Christ?

-Even while the first apostles were still alive, disunity and disruption within the church arose.
+Even while the first apostles were still alive, disunity and disruption arose within the early Christian church.

 “I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ” (Galatians 1:6–7, NKJV).

-In fact, Paul also warned that one day there would be a great “falling away” in the church.
-This would be a time of apostasy, which implies division and controversy within Christianity.
-And we all can testify there’s been plenty of division.
+Looking into the future, Paul also warned that there would be a great “falling away” in the church (2 Thessalonians 2:3).
+This would be a time of controversy within Christianity because of false teachings.

 By knowing and understanding this struggle of division we all face, we can be more equipped to challenge it and stand united in Christ.

-This church demonstrates a unity that has made it possible to minister to the needs of a fallen, hurting, and broken world by creating an incredible number of churches, schools, hospitals, medical clinics, publishing houses, and other institutions all over the world.
+Similarly today, the mission of sharing the gospel compels Adventists to minister to the needs of a fallen, hurting, and broken world.
+We’ve done so through churches, schools, hospitals, medical clinics, publishing houses, and other institutions worldwide.